Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Application to flood risk forecasting

 Flooding is one of the most impactful natural hazards in terms of infrastructure and economic damage, and of the endangerment of human lives.
 Methods from extreme value theory have proven successful for assessing flood risk and providing reliable worst-case scenarios \citep[e.g.,][]{kat2002, kee2009, ASADI2018182, eng2018, Engelke2020}.

 In Switzerland, the Federal Office for the Environment (FOEN) monitors the river flow with numerous gauging stations throughout the river network.
 In its capital city, Bern, extreme water flow events of the Aare river led to several major floods, causing some of the most severe infrastructural and economic flooding damages recorded in the country.
 The main driver of strong water-flow events is the cumulative amount of upstream precipitation.
-In this study, we rely on the average daily discharge measures of the Aare river (in $\text{m}^3\text{s}^{-1}$) provided by the FOEN\footnote{\href{https://www.hydrodaten.admin.ch/}{\texttt{https://www.hydrodaten.admin.ch/}}.}, and on recordings of daily precipitation (in $\text{mm}$) at various meteorological stations, obtained from MeteoSwiss\footnote{\href{https://gate.meteoswiss.ch/idaweb}{\texttt{https://gate.meteoswiss.ch/idaweb}}.}.
+In this study, we rely on the average daily discharge measures of the Aare river (in $\text{m}^3\text{s}^{-1}$) provided by the FOEN\footnote{\url{https://www.hydrodaten.admin.ch/}.}, and on recordings of daily precipitation (in $\text{mm}$) at various meteorological stations, obtained from MeteoSwiss\footnote{\url{https://opendatadocs.meteoswiss.ch/}.}.
 This version of the dataset was preprocessed and analysed in previous studies~\citep{Pasche2021,Pasche2024}.

 With our proposed extreme conformal approach, we aim to provide high-confidence one-day-ahead interval forecasts of the conditional range for water flow.
 We rely on several extreme quantile regression models pretrained to forecast the one-day-ahead extreme quantiles of the Aare water flow in Bern, given observations of upstream precipitation at six locations in Bern's water catchment and of the average daily water flow at an upstream gauging station, during the previous 10 days. \Cref{f:chstations} in \cref{apx:figs} shows the location of those meteorological and gauging stations.
-We then use the GPD safeprofile extreme conformalization approach recommended in \cref{s:sim} to obtain the desired one-day-ahead PIs.
-The extreme quantile regression models we consider are EQRN, GBEX~\citep{gbex}, EGAM~\citep{ExGAM2}, and EXQAR~\citep{EXQAR}.
-We also consider the simple unconditional GPD quantile estimates as a comparative baseline.